Acxiom/metalus/docs/httprestclient.md

 This function will perform a GET against the provided path and return the body as a string.

 ## Post JSON Content
+This function will take a given string and _POST_ it to a path as the provided content type.
+The default is JSON.

+## Put JSON Content
-This function will take a given string and post it to a path as the provided content type.
+This function will take a given string and _PUT_ it to a path as the provided content type.
 The default is JSON.

 ### Delete
 This function will attempt to run a DELETE operation against the provided path.